WakelandBranz/Freshman-Year-S1-Notes/DATA 110 - Balan/Exam Study/New Quiz.md

 What is the mode of a distribution?

 a.
 The average value b.
-The middle value c.
-The most frequently occurring value d.
+The middle value ===c.
+The most frequently occurring value=== d.
 The range of values

 ---